freeipa/freeipa-healthcheck/README.md

 The runtime duration of each check will be calculated.
 The mechanism differs depending on complexity.

-If a check can only return a single Result then use the decorator
-@duration.
+A check should normally use the @duration decorator to track the duration it took to execute the check.

         @registry